First Man (song)

-"First Man" is a song by Cuban-American singer Camila Cabello from her second studio album Romance (2019), on which it appears as the fourteenth and final track.
-It was written by Cabello alongside Amy Wadge and Jordan Reynolds, the latter producing it with Finneas.
-The song was announced as the album's seventh and final single on June 21, 2020.
+"First Man" is a song by American singer and songwriter Camila Cabello from her second studio album Romance (2019).
+It was released by Epic Records and Syco on June 18, 2020, as the fifth and final single from the album.
+It was written by Cabello alongside Amy Wadge and Jordan Reynolds, with the latter producing it with Finneas.
 An official music video for "First Man" was released the previous day, in celebration of Father's Day.
 It features clips from Cabello's childhood with many of the footage containing videos of her and her father.

 "First Man" peaked at number 94 on the US Billboard Hot 100, following Cabello's live performance of the song at the 62nd Grammy Awards.
 Musically, "First Man" is a pop rock piano ballad.
 Lyrically, the song is about Cabello's relationship with her father while she is in a romantic relationship with a "good guy".